pitosalas/cleancont/output/2018-08-19-Some-great-links-for-08_20_2018.md

 ---
 title: "Some great links for  08/20/2018"
-subtitle: "* [How a Kalman filter works, in pictures](<https://www.bzarg.com/p/how-a-kalman-filter-works-in-pic..."
+subtitle: "* How a Kalman filter works, in pictures"
 category: "uncategorized"
 tags: []
 date: "2018-08-19"